ianforme/wechatrobot/README.md

 - Configure the user you want to respond to in the config file
 - Run main.py script
 - Scan the QR Code with your robot WeChat account
-- Usage of the other parameters in config.py are:
-    - city: weather of this city
-    - topics: not in use for now, future prove
-    - latest: controls latency of news on specific topic to be extracted, unit is day
-    - sources: news sources, refers News API for more sources available
-    - article_cnt: number of articles to return for each news topic

 ## Example
 Currently the robot is able to do the following: